International

 la bandiera dell'Unione Europea

 The proposal for a European Regulation on cybersecurity requirements for products with digital elements, known as Cyber Resilience Act, introduces new requirements, obligations and penalties for software manufacturers, including open source developers: the goal is to improve cybersecurity in Europe.
-In this article, we analyze some aspects of the proposed legislation that would make it, in our humble opinion, both ineffective and a threat for the open source ecosystem in Europe.
+In this article, we analyze some aspects of the Cyber Resilience Act which would make it, as pointed out by many open source stakeholders like the Python Software Foundation, both ineffective and a threat for the open source ecosystem in Europe.

 illustration of a magnifier projecting a blu shadow on a laptop having SEO written on the monitor